eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item \textbf{phpexcel} (create XLS files - \href{https://packagist.org/packages/phpoffice/phpexcel}{view on website})
 \end{itemize}

-They are also listed in the project's README file in the `Requirements` section.
+Modules are also listed in the project's README file in the `Requirements` section.
 PHP dependency management is based on [Composer](https://getcomposer.org/), ensuring that the correct versions of these modules are retrieved.

 The RESTful API requires a MySQL database and an SMTP client.
 These third party tools can be configured in a specific `*.ini` file.
 To facilitate the deployment of the project, the MAMA team provides a complete docker image of the application.

 # Features

+The application serves as an interface between laboratories or metabolomics platforms offering services.
+It can be configured to present the types of analyses offered and the workflows for processing the user's request.
+It allows the management of user accounts and staff accounts with different levels of roles in relation to project management.
+Projects are partitioned to each user and advanced rights management allows the personnel assigned to each project to be limited.

 ## Analysis request submission